 We were curious to see what Eugene Marchese, Guild Living’s co-founder, had to say about future Guild Members and what they can expect to experience at a Guild Living Community.
 So, we decided to ask him a few questions to try to get a clearer picture.

-In this Q&A with Eugene, we look to uncover who would benefit from living in a Guild community, how people might first react when moving in, and what people would love the most when choosing to live in a Guild Living community.
+In this Q&A with Eugene, we look to uncover who would benefit from living in a Guild community, how people might first react when moving in, and what people would love the most.

 We’re focused on urban centre locations because we believe that the next generation of people looking to move into later living will want to remain connected with their existing social network, infrastructure, amenities and services within their communities.